6.2.1sr3 - SRTC Procedure: Assessment

 Any applicant for admittance to a credit associate degree, diploma, or certificate program is required to undergo placement testing unless he/she can provide documentation of the following:

-- Official scores on validated assessment instruments (such as ACT or SAT) or General Education Diploma scores of 165+ in English or Math provided that the scores are not more than five years old and meet the minimum score as listed below.
+- Official scores on validated assessment instruments (such as ACT or SAT) or General Education Diploma scores of 145+ in English or Math meet the minimum score.

 - Grades of C or better in college-level English and college-level math courses from a regionally or nationally accredited college, university, or other postsecondary institution recognized by the U. S. Department of Education at the time the coursework was completed.
 These courses must be the equivalent to the entry-level English and math courses required in the applicant’s chosen program of study.